The Taliban attack at a Lahore park was the latest in an escalating number of attacks on Christians in Pakistan, explains the BBC's M Ilyas Khan.

 Perhaps the best known example is that of Asia Bibi, a Christian woman from a Punjab village who in 2010 got into an altercation with some Muslim women and was later accused by them of having blasphemed.

 Salman Taseer, then the governor of Punjab who stated that Pakistan's strict blasphemy law had been abused in the case, was later murdered by his Islamist bodyguard, Mumtaz Qadri.

 Qadri was found guilty and executed in February 2016, prompting mass protests.

 Pakistan's minister for minority affairs and a Christian leader, Shahbaz Bhatti, was assassinated in 2011 by the Taliban for speaking out against the law.

 Some of the violence is directly related to the American-led war in Afghanistan, so it has an expressly political motive.

 Months after the US-led coalition attacked Afghanistan in late 2001, a grenade attack on a chapel inside a Christian mission hospital Taxila city killed four people.

-A couple of months later, gunmen executed six workers of a Christian charity after tying and gagging them at their third-floor office in Karachi.
-These incidents, though isolated, have continued down the years.
+A couple of months later, gunmen executed six workers of a Christian charity in their Karachi office.
+These incidents, though isolated, have continued through the years.

-Pakistan's Christian and Hindu minorities evoke public sympathy and are not tools of a larger sectarian and ideological battle.
-They look like part of a militant plan to send a message to the West or embarrass Nawaz Sharif when he heads in that direction.
+Attacks on Pakistan's Christian and Hindu minorities could be part of a militant plan to send a message to the West or embarrass Prime Minister Nawaz Sharif when he appears to be too friendly to the West.